MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-application-environments.md

 If an application or service workload needs to be in a single subscription, and you need to make changes to the policies that apply to each environment, you can:

 - Create a new _archetype-aligned_ management group beneath the landing zones management group.
-For more information, see the section in this article, [Management group hierarchy](#management-group-hierarchy).
+For more information, see [Management group hierarchy](#management-group-hierarchy) in this article.

 - Use sandbox subscriptions for development activities.
-Sandboxes have a less-restrictive policy set.
+Sandboxes have a less restrictive policy set.
 - Use policies that are applied at the subscription level instead of the management group level.
 You can add tags in the policy definitions to help filter and apply policies to the correct environment.
 You can also assign policies to or exclude them from specific resource groups.

   You can assign policies during the subscription creation process as part of [subscription vending](subscription-vending.md).